alexander-hm/CS61_Database_Project/Database_Implementation.md

 By adopting these methods for data import and manipulation, we were able to transform raw, unprocessed data into a structured, organized database that serves as a robust foundation for our further analyses.

 ---
+### SQL Functions

-**SQL Functions**: In order to cast many different attributes to various `DECIMAL` types, I created functions to make the code faster and cleaner.
+In order to cast many different attributes to various `DECIMAL` types, I created functions to make the code faster and cleaner.
 Additionally, it allowed me to debug more efficiently because I could make single changes in the function that affected the numerous calls to the function in each `INSERT` query.
+The functions included `TRIM, NULLIF, COALESCE, CAST`, and `ROUND` methods.

 The functions were defined as follows and can be seen in the INSERT statements on this page and in the `.sql` file.